mfloryan/marcin.floryan.se/site/_posts/2024-12-02-do-you-trust-your-sources.md

 tags: [climate change, confirmation bias, vegetarian]
 ---

-I don’t eat meat.
+I don’t eat meat 🥩.
 To be precise, I _mostly_ don’t eat meat.
 I explicitly and deliberately choose to not eat meat because I _believe_ that reducing the amount of meat, mostly beef, we consume, has a positive impact on climate change.
 I believe that choosing a more plant-based diet means reducing the amount of greenhouse gases that get emitted to the environment which in turn helps to limit negative effects of global heating.

 ## Rich information diet